Idan-sh/Post-Manager/README.md

 ## Technologies Used

-•	`React`: JavaScript library for building user interfaces.
+•	`React`: JavaScript library for building responsive user interfaces.
-•	`TypeScript`: Typed superset of JavaScript that enhances code quality and maintainability.
+•	`TypeScript`: A typed superset of JavaScript that enhances code quality and maintainability.
 •	`Vite`: Next-generation frontend tooling for rapid development.
-•	`Material-UI (MUI)`: React component library for consistent and customizable design.
+•	`Material-UI (MUI)`: React component library for consistent and customizable design, that allows for faster development.
 •	`React Query`: Data-fetching library for managing server state in React applications.
 •	`Axios`: Promise-based HTTP client for making API requests.
 •	`React Router`: Library for routing and navigation in React applications.